FAQ: Docs for Sale

 2. What does it mean to have a film in Docs for Sale?

 Having your film in Docs for Sale means that it can be viewed by hundreds of potential buyers and festival programmers.
-If your film is selected for Docs for Sale, it will be included in the catalogue in Amsterdam as well as in the online catalogue.
-Your film will be placed in a secure online environment where potential buyers can view at any time for 1 year.
+If your film is selected for Docs for Sale, it will be included in the catalogue, which is available during the festival in the Docs for Sale viewing booths as well as in an online secure environment for one year.

 3. What kinds of films are eligible for Docs for Sale?